braintree/braintree_ios/README.md

 Welcome to Braintree's iOS SDK.
 This library will help you accept card and alternative payments in your iOS app.

-A new major version of the SDK is available in beta.
+A new major version of the SDK is available.
 See the [v5 migration guide](/V5_MIGRATION.md) for details.

-**The Braintree iOS SDK requires Xcode 11+**.
-It permits a Deployment Target of iOS 8.0 or higher.
+**The Braintree iOS SDK requires Xcode 12+**.
+It permits a Deployment Target of iOS 12.0 or higher.

 ## Supported Payment Methods